net-daemon/netdaemon/DEV.md

 # Developing NetDaemon

 Thank you for considering contributing to NetDaemon.
-You will find a good startingpoint in the [documentation for developers](https://netdaemon.xyz/docs/developer)
+You will find a good starting point in the [documentation for developers](https://netdaemon.xyz/docs/developer)

 Good luck